 Abrahams was very critical of the Gold Coast and its chances for success after independence.
 Abrahams considered himself to be a hardheaded realist.
 However, his old friend and colleague Padmore described him as “a man who had sold his political soul for money and fame.”
 (Posgrove, 2009).
 Padmore said in a letter to Wright “I have not seen the lad in years.
 He has deserted all his poor friends who helped him out when he was even poorer than they.
 May God help him to prosper and end up in Hollywood.
 I can even provide him with a title: From Johannesburg Slum to Paradise”.
 (Posgrove, 2009) Yet once again Abrahams saw his actions in a different light, “You have to be critical, the moment you accept you cease to be useful, if you cannot look at things and say this is right this is wrong, go out of business!”
 (Abrahams, Documentary) His break from Padmore and the Pan-Africanist movement are indicative of a second shift in his political ideology – one that seeks to find a world free from race, focusing on individual freedom above all.

-While Abrahams did not touch on the bitterness between himself and Padmore in his subsequent autobiography, the character based on Padmore in Wreath for Udomo (the same novel where he portrayed other members of his former social circle, including Kenyatta and Nkrumah in a negative and ominous light), was less then attractive.
-“Tom Lanwood, the greatest political writer and fighter Panafrica produced”¦in London, Lanwood was the brains trust behind the various colonial organizations”¦but when he is brought to Panafrica, he finds himself a fish out of water.”
+While Abrahams did not touch on the bitterness between himself and Padmore in his subsequent autobiography, the character based on Padmore in Wreath for Udomo (the same novel where he portrayed other members of his former social circle, including Kenyatta and Nkrumah in a negative and ominous light), was less than attractive.
+“Tom Lanwood, the greatest political writer and fighter Panafrica produced”in London, Lanwood was the brains trust behind the various colonial organizations”¦but when he is brought to Panafrica, he finds himself a fish out of water.”
 (Posgrove, 2009).
-Padmore had publicly expressed his distaste for the “native” and his preference for “civilized” life in London - proclaiming, “I hate primitiveness”¦I will fight for a free Africa and Asia, not live there” (Posgrove, 2009).
+Padmore had publicly expressed his distaste for the “native” and his preference for “civilized” life in London - proclaiming, “I hate primitiveness”I will fight for a free Africa and Asia, not live there” (Posgrove, 2009).
 Yet the Lanwood character also had traces of his former mentor Wright as well as of Abrahams himself.
 Wright, upon return from his trip to Africa, had realized that his blackness did not make him understand Africa – a truth that Lanwood too discovers upon his return to the region.
 Furthermore, like Abrahams, Lanwood is a man of mixed ancestry; he was born in Africa and then stays away for a longtime.
 Abrahams too had no patience with ‘tribal ways’.
 Abrahams pronounced himself “irritated very much by the low value assigned to individuals and revolted by a man having to go and wriggle his way on his belly to a Chief”(Posgrove, 2009).

 In 1955 Abrahams was sent to Jamaica by the Colonial Office to write a popular history of the Island.
-Padmore’s reaction to this new situation was less then kind, “what a little rat”¦his mother and sister are rotting in Johannesburg and he is white-washing their oppressors for a few dollars” (Posgrove, 2009).
+Padmore’s reaction to this new situation was less than kind, “what a little rat” his mother and sister are rotting in Johannesburg and he is white-washing their oppressors for a few dollars” (Posgrove, 2009).
 Yet Abrahams’ book about the experience, Jamaica: An Island Mosaic (1957) clearly expresses his positive experiences of his time on the island.
 In fact, of all the plural societies Abrahams found Jamaica closest to his ideal and moved there with his family in 1959.
 He has lived in Jamaica ever since working as a commentator for Jamaican radio, writing for Holiday magazine and as the editor of the West Indian Economist.
 “In Jamaica, and in the stumbling and fumbling reaching forward of its people, is dramatized, almost at laboratory level, the most hopeful image I know of the newly emerging under-developed world.”(Abrahams, 1963)

 In Jamaica, Abrahams believed he had discovered a near nonracial society, a place where his mixed race family could feel at home.
 His home in Jamaica was the first piece of land that his family owned; he bought the land in 1955 when it was pure bush.
 While Daphne was initially worried about moving and leaving the social security of England she eventually agreed and moved there with Abrahams and their three children.
 Abrahams explains “Jamaica is Africa to me and this particular piece of Jamaica is my home”.
 (Abrahams, Documentary) In Jamaica Abrahams worked first in public opinion and then went to Radio Jamaica doing commentary five days a week.
 He had to leave [because of] public opinion, as demonstrated in England, he refused to be reined in.
 He was also the editor of the West Indian Economist and is a staff writer for the Holiday Magazine.
-Abrahams and his family still live in Jamaica today.
+Abrahams's family still live in Jamaica today.

 Amongst his works are the following books he has written: